m2osw/advgetopt/README.md

 # Hide Warnings

-Many tools I use in my console generate warnings (mainly Gnome complaining about missing this or that.)
+Many tools I use in my console generate warnings (mainly Gnome complaining about missing this or that).

 The `hide-warnings` program can start those tools and hide the warnings so the console doesn't get filled up by totally useless messages